eo-training/eo-training.github.io/jun-2021-faqs.md

 2. **What should I do if a voter brings their absentee ballot to the precinct?**
     - DROP-OFF BOX: The voter may deposit their completed absentee ballot envelope in the drop-off box.
-    - RETURN BY MAIL **:** The voter may choose to mail their ballot on election day.
+    - RETURN BY MAIL: The voter may choose to mail their ballot on election day.
 Absentee ballots postmarked by election day and received in our office by 12:00 PM on the third day after the election (Friday) may be counted.
     - VOTE IN-PERSON: As in past elections, the voter may choose to surrender their absentee ballot to the Chief and vote a new ballot in-person instead.

 3. **Do we check IDs of people dropping off absentee ballots in drop-off boxes?**